You wake up on a Saturday morning, notice an unexpected wet patch on your duvet, and realize your dog peed on your bed—it wasn’t just a bad dream.

 Long-Term Strategies to Keep Your Bed Dry

-Addressing the immediate cause is important — but building habits and boundaries that prevent accidents from happening in the first place is what makes the difference long term.
+Addressing the immediate cause is important, but building habits and boundaries that prevent accidents from happening in the first place is what makes the difference long term.

 Restricting Access With Crates and Gates

-One of the most reliable prevention strategies is simply limiting your dog’s unsupervised access to your bed — particularly during potty training or periods of behavioral adjustment.
+One of the most reliable prevention strategies is simply limiting your dog’s unsupervised access to your bed, particularly during potty training or periods of behavioral adjustment.

-Baby gates or room dividers are a practical alternative for dogs that are already crate trained or simply need their bedroom access restricted during certain hours.
+Baby gates or room dividers are a practical alternative for dogs that are already crate-trained or simply need their bedroom access restricted during certain hours.

-Choose a gate that is sturdy enough to hold against an enthusiastic dog — a gate your dog can push through defeats the purpose entirely.
+Choose a gate that is sturdy enough to hold against an enthusiastic dog.
+A gate your dog can push through defeats the purpose entirely.

 💡 Sizing tip

-Your dog’s crate should be large enough for them to stand up, turn around, and lie down comfortably — but not so large that they use a corner as a bathroom.
+Your dog’s crate should be large enough for them to stand up, turn around, and lie down comfortably, but not so large that they use a corner as a bathroom.
 A snug fit encourages the den instinct rather than undermining it.

 Supervision and Intervention

-Physical barriers work best when combined with active supervision — particularly during the early stages of training when habits are still forming.
+Physical barriers work best when combined with active supervision, particularly during the early stages of training when habits are still forming.

 These four techniques work together to reinforce appropriate potty habits consistently: